-Each term, year group teams, attend pupil progress meetings with the Head Teacher, Deputy Head Teacher and Inclusion Manager to discuss the attainment and progress of individual children and contextual groups such as pupil premium children.
+Each term, year group teams, will attend pupil progress meetings with the Head Teacher, Deputy Head Teacher and Inclusion Manager to discuss the attainment and progress of individual children and contextual groups such as pupil premium children.
+This is an opportunity to discuss the impact of the teaching, curriculum and interventions and how modifications could be made to accelerate progress and improve outcomes.